CrossTheRoadElec/Phoenix5-Documentation/README.md

 3. Configure the peak current duration to the duration allowable over the peak current limit.
 If peak current duration is configured to 0, current limiting is enforced immediately after current-draw surpasses the peak current threshold.
 4. Enable current limiting.

+**Note**: There is a noise floor (around 1-2 amps) to the Talon SRX current measurements.
+Setting a current limit close to those values may yield unexpected results.
+As a general rule of thumb it is not recommended to use a current limit below 5 amps.

 ```Java
 /* The following java example limits the current to 10 amps whenever the current has exceeded 15 amps for 100 Ms */
 talon.configContinuousCurrentLimit(10, 0);